 - Enhance outdoor fitness opportunities and community engagement with a beautifully landscaped path

-- Continue to provide parking spaces for the Historic District of Mariemont, reoriented to accommodate the pathway
+- Continue to provide parking spaces for the Historic District of Mariemont, reoriented to accommodate the pathway.

-The landscape plan by Martin Koepke, landscape architect and Village resident, has evolved from concepts presented to Village Council as early as 2017.
+The landscape plan by Martin Koepke, landscape architect, and Village resident, has evolved from concepts presented to Village Council as early as 2017.
 The design addresses input from the Mayor and Council, the citizen committee raising the private funding for the landscape, and various community stakeholders.
 Final revisions were made in response to comments, and to adapt to the as-built path alignment.

 The primary function of the Murray Road Corridor is for utility distribution and transmission lines.
-The Village of Mariemont and Columbia Township have added a 10-foot wide path from Settle to Plainville as a continuation of the current Murray Path west of Settle Road.
+The Village of Mariemont and Columbia Township has added a 10-foot wide path from Settle to Plainville as a continuation of the current Murray Path west of Settle Road.
 Flowering trees and plants are added to replace the planting that was removed, soften the impact of the utilities, and convert the corridor into a greener, inviting community asset that provides greater community connectivity and healthy, active, lifestyle choices.

 The path has a slight meandering alignment to navigate around parking, create space for planting, and meet engineering and utility requirements.